fatihyildiz-cs/METU-CENG477/README.md

 These are all of the material used for CENG477 Computer Graphics class at 2020/2021 Fall at METU.

-HW1: Implementation of a basic ray tracer that simulates the propagation of light in the real world.
+HW1: Implementation of a ray tracer that simulates the propagation of light in the real world.

 HW2: Extension of the basic ray tracer in HW1 with texture mapping and transformations.